Famidkhandoker/Famidkhandoker/README.md

 #### I am Web Developer

 Hi, I'm Famid Khandoker, a Web Designer and Developer with a strong passion for creating modern, user-friendly, and efficient web applications.
-I specialize in full-stack development using HTML, CSS, JavaScript, React, Node.js, and Express.js to build responsive and scalable web solutions.
+I learning in full-stack development using HTML, CSS, JavaScript, React, Node.js, and Express.js to build responsive and scalable web solutions.

 In addition to my web development skills, I have a solid background in C and C++, along with a deep understanding of Data Structures and Algorithms.
 This foundation allows me to write optimized code, solve complex problems, and develop software that performs reliably and efficiently.